SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Data and software availability

 \textbf{Data and replication.} The R scripts, configuration files, and CSV outputs required to reproduce the simulations, figures, and LNP case study are available in the Mendeley Data repository \citep{Karl2025_SVEMnetData}.

 \textbf{Software.} \SVEMnet is available on CRAN: \url{https://doi.org/10.32614/CRAN.package.SVEMnet}.
-The version used in this paper is 3.1.4.
+The analyses in this paper were run with \SVEMnet{} v3.2.0; the corresponding source tarball is included in the replication archive \citep{Karl2025_SVEMnetData}.
 Documentation includes a reference manual shipped with the package.
-The package is written in R 4.5.2 and licensed under GPL-2 \textbar{} GPL-3.
+The package was developed and tested under R 4.5.2 and licensed under GPL-2 \textbar{} GPL-3.

 \textbf{JMP add-in.} An optional JMP add-in, ``Relaxed Elastic Net and Lasso SVEM using R'' (\url{https://marketplace.jmp.com/appdetails/Relaxed+Elastic+Net+and+Lasso+SVEM+using+R}), is available via the JMP Marketplace.
 The add-in lets JMP users call \SVEMnet for a saved \texttt{Fit Model} table script with Gaussian responses and obtain prediction and standard error formula columns.